coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

 applies in a wide range of circumstances.

-But I have convinced myself, and hopefully the reader, that means is not a great statistic for this type of data.
+But I have convinced myself, and hopefully the reader, that the mean is not a great statistic for this type of data.
 It is not a robust statistic, and outliers should be common because of the long tail in the data.
 I would prefer a more robust test.

+The [Mann-Whitney U
+Test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test)
-On the other had, the [Mann-Whitney U Test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test) is often recommended when the underlying distributions are not normal.
+is often recommended when the underlying distributions are not normal.
 It can be used to test the hypothesis that